clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 #.
 Navigate to and select :guilabel:`Main Menu`.

-Optional: :ref:`Skip to complete installation <complete-cl-installation>`.
+Optional: :ref:`Skip to finish installation <finish-cl-installation>`.

 Proxy
 =====